Monitoring and Troubleshooting AWS Cloud

 As mentioned, Amazon CloudWatch can have multiple sources of information and this diagram shows how other AWS services (just to name a few) are interacting with Amazon CloudWatch:

-So, let’s see how CloudWatch can monitor the traffic going through your VPC using VPC Flow Logs feature.
+So, let’s see how CloudWatch can monitor the traffic going through your VPC using the VPC Flow Logs feature.

 VPC Flow Logs is a feature that allows the operator to receive information about the traffic incoming and outgoing a VPC.
-The log data can be sent to Amazon CloudWatch or to Amazon S3.
+The log data can be sent to Amazon CloudWatch or Amazon S3.

-The feature can help the operator find what kind of traffic is reaching the VPC and to assist with troubleshooting cases where specific traffic does not reach the VPC.
+The feature can help the operator find what kind of traffic is reaching the VPC and assist with troubleshooting cases where specific traffic does not reach the VPC.

-A flow log has specific records that will specify the source/destination IP, source/destination port, protocol, the number of bytes and packets, the action associated with the traffic.
+A flow log has specific records that will specify the source/destination IP, source/destination port, protocol, the number of bytes and packets, and the action associated with the traffic.

 This is the diagram used for this exercise: